Pandula-2000/Quine-McClusky-Method-with-Python/README.md

 - Example1: 111 represents A.B.C
 - Example2: 110 represents A.B.not(C)

-Plese not that this programme is unable to consider don't cares!
+==Please not that this programme is unable to consider don't cares!==